eigengo/activator-spray-twitter/tutorial/index.md

 ---

 #Streaming the tweets
-Next up, let's write the core of the ``TweetStreamerActor``: We construct the Akka IO, and then construct the appropriate ``HttpRequest`` that we send to the given ``uri``.
+Next up, let's write the core of the ``TweetStreamerActor``: We construct the Akka IO HTTP actor, and then construct the appropriate ``HttpRequest`` that we send to the given ``uri``.

 ```scala